kantord/emuto/docs/functions.md

 ## length

-Returns the length of the input:
+Returns the length of the input if it's an array:

 ```
 [1, 0, 1] | length